z-morgan/plentish/dev_notes.md

 # Steps:

-Shopping List interactivity:

-  - item check box:
-    - marks the item as `done` and sorts it to the bottom of the list

-  - item add form:
-    - if all fields have a value,
-      - adds item to shopping list
-        (if item already exists, increments it's quantity)

-item check:

-- add listener to each check circle
+  - process name string
-  - sends put request to server to update the `done` state
+  - posts request to server
+    - see if an item exists with that same name and quantity
+    - if so,
+      - increment the quantity by that amount
+    - else
+      - create a new item with the info

-  - upon success response:
+  - upon success response (with item's id)
+    - see if an item exists in DS wth that id
+    - if so, replace it with the new item

-    - updates front-end DS
+    - else
-    - applies sorting to front-end DS
+      - add new item to DS